move to Spain

 Most rentals in Barcelona are short-term as well (up to 11 months).
 There’s a reason for this…

 So to get around this, landlords in Barcelona pretty much only offer short-term rentals now.
+That also allows them to jack up the price once the 11-month contract is over.
 Win-win for them.

 9. Get a SIM card

-Phone plans are cheap in Spain (at least compared to the US).
-I had a phone plan with Orange and got scammed, so I don’t recommend going that route.
+Phone plans are super cheap in Spain (at least compared to the US).
+I had a phone contract with Orange and got scammed, so I don’t recommend going that route.

 Instead, I would get a prepaid plan (prepago) and pay each month.
 As much as the phone providers will want to make you think otherwise, it’s cheaper that way.
-And you won’t end up with unexpected charges.
+And you won’t end up with unexpected charges at the end of the month.

 10. Get empadronamiento

-Once you have an address, you can get empadronamiento (which is a city hall registration informing the city where you live).
-You’ll just need to fill out an application (which you can get from the city hall – aka the “ajuntamant” in Barcelona) and bring the housing contract of where you’re living, along with your passport.
+So empadronamiento is a city hall registration informing the city where you live.
+Once you have an address in Spain, you can get it.
+You’ll just need to fill out a brief application (which you can get from the city hall – aka the “ajuntamant” in Barcelona) and bring the housing contract of where you’re living, along with your passport.

 The NIE on the other hand…